SuperCowPowers/zat/docs/examples.rst

         odd_clf = IsolationForest(contamination=0.35) # Marking 35% as odd
         odd_clf.fit(bro_matrix)

-        # Add clustering to our outliers
+        # Add clustering to our anomalies
         bro_df['cluster'] = KMeans(n_clusters=4).fit_predict(bro_matrix)

         # Now we create a new dataframe using the prediction from our classifier